-Here's a look at some key differences between the existing law, informally known as Obamacare, and the American Health Care Act, crafted by the Trump administration and Republican leadership in the House of Representatives.
+Here's a look at some key differences between the existing law, informally known as Obamacare, and the Graham-Cassidy legislation.
+It is unlikely there will be government numbers on the impact before the bill comes to a vote.

 Obamacare: All Americans are required to have health insurance or pay a tax penalty.

 Republican plan: The mandate and penalty are repealed under the Senate plan.